-School staff

-Means an individual working in a school/service environment who is:
+School staff Means an individual working in a school/service environment who is:

-- directly engaged or employed by a school/service governing authority - a contracted service provider engaged by MACS or MACSEYE (whether or not a body corporate and whether or not any other person is an intermediary) engaged to perform childrelated work for a MACS school or MACSEYE service - a minister of religion, a religious leader or an employee or officer of a religious body associated with MACS (Ministerial Order No. 1359).
+- directly engaged or employed by a school/service governing authority - a contracted service provider engaged by MACS (whether or not a body corporate and whether or not any other person is an intermediary) engaged to perform child-related work for a MACS school - a minister of religion, a religious leader or an employee or officer of a religious body associated with MACS (Ministerial Order No. 1359).
+Student Student means a person who is enrolled at or attends a MACS school.

-Student

-Student means a person who is enrolled at or attends a MACS school.

 Student Health Support Plan

 The Student Health Support Plan is aligned to the medical management plan and must be developed by the school in consultation with the student's parents/guardians/carers to ensure that practices and procedures are in place to facilitate access and participation in educational programs.

-Related policies and documents
+Related policies and resources

 Supporting documents

-Catholic Regional College St Albans Medication Authority Form Administration of Medication Policy for MACS Schools Administration of Medication Procedures for MACS Schools Catholic Regional College St Albans Administration of Medication Policy
+Catholic Regional College St Albans Medication Authority Form Catholic Regional College St Albans Administration of Medication Procedures

-Related MACS policies and documents
+Related MACS policies

-Excursions, Camps and Travel Policy Catholic Regional College St Albans First Aid Policy First Aid Policy for MACS schools Incidents and Injuries Report Form Catholic Regional College St Albans Medical Management Policy Medical Management Policy for MACS schools Catholic Regional College St Albans General Medical Management Plan Catholic Regional College St Albans Student Health Support Plan
+Administration of Medication Policy for MACS Schools Catholic Regional College St Albans Anaphylaxis Management Policy Excursions, Camps and Travel Policy Catholic Regional College St Albans First Aid Policy Incidents and Injuries Report Form Catholic Regional College St Albans Medical Management Policy Catholic Regional College St Albans General Medical Management Plan Catholic Regional College St Albans Student Health Support Plan Catholic Regional College St Albans Privacy Policy

 Legislation and standards

-Disability Discrimination Act 1992 (Cth)
+Disability Discrimination Act 1992 (Cth) Equal Opportunity Act 2010 (Vic.)
+Occupational Health and Safety Act 2004 (Vic.)

 Policy information table

-Approval date 13 October 2023 Date of next review August 2025
+Approving authority Director, Learning and Regional Services

+Approval date 18 April 2024

+Review by April 2025

+Publication details CEVN, school website